planarvoid/WordPress-Android/README.md

 You should also setup your default run configuration for JUnit so it looks like this:
 ![JUnit default run config][JUnit default run config]

+## Useful Gradle commands

+    $ ./gradlew clean               --> Performs a clean up of the whole project.
+    $ ./gradlew tasks [--all]       --> Shows all available tasks for the project.
+    $ ./gradlew staticAnalysis      --> Performs a full static analysis of the codebase.
+    $ ./gradlew :app:dependencies   --> Shows a tree with all dependencies of the Android main app.

 ## [Wiki][wiki] topics